textileio/go-threads/README.md

 ## Getting Started

-You can think of the [DB client](github.com/textileio/go-threads/api/client) as a gRPC client wrapper around the internal `db` package API, and the [Network client](github.com/textileio/go-threads/net/api/client) as a gRPC client wrapper around the internal `net` package API.
+You can think of the [DB client](http://github.com/textileio/go-threads/blob/master/api/client) as a gRPC client wrapper around the internal `db` package API, and the [Network client](https://github.com/textileio/go-threads/blob/master/net/api/client) as a gRPC client wrapper around the internal `net` package API.
 This section will only focus on getting started with the gRPC clients, but Golang apps may choose to interact directly with `db` and/or `net`.

 ### Running ThreadDB

 The `threadsd` daemon can be run as a server or alongside desktop apps or command-line tools.
 The easiest way to run `threadsd` is by using the provided Docker Compose files.
 If you're new to Docker and/or Docker Compose, get started [here](https://docs.docker.com/compose/gettingstarted/).
-Once you are setup, you should have `docker-compose` in your `PATH`.
+You should have `docker-compose` in your `PATH`.

 Create an `.env` file and add the following values:

 ```
-REPO_PATH=~/myrepo
-THRDS_DEBUG=true
+THREADS_DEBUG=true
 ```

 Copy [this compose file](https://github.com/textileio/go-threads/blob/master/docker-compose.yml) and run it with the following command.